sueszli/notionSnapshot/README.md

 | :---------------------------------------------: | :-----------------------------------------------: | :-----------------------------------------------: |
 |                 Export with Notion              |        Export with **✨NotionSnapshot✨**          |                   Original page                   |

-Notion's default HTML export lacks style (and even content), while our files retain the original page's appearance and remove unnecessary JavaScript resulting in smaller file sizes and faster load times.
+Make cute websites that retain the original page's appearance and remove unnecessary JavaScript resulting in smaller file sizes and faster load times.

 <br><br><br>